NoharOSP/Perfect_Works_Build/README.md

 DISCLAIMER: Some of the patches were designed to work in tandem with each other.
 The exp/gold patch was designed to work with the lower encounter rate patch.
 The monster stats, character stats and items patches all act as a rebalancing hack.
 They can be used separately from each other, but they were designed with the mindset of using them together.

 ## Version history:

+### Version 0.5.5:

+02/05/2025

+- Original Weltall's text box no longer overlaps.
+- Fix bug with Sufal Mass when the exp/gold patch is used where it provides an abnormally large experience yield.
+- Weltall 2's frame descriptions no longer have dashes.

 ### Version 0.5.4: